-Your instructor, TA, and peer mentors will also have regularly scheduled office hours and be available by appointment if these do not work.
+Your instructors, TA, and PMs will also have regularly scheduled office hours and be available by appointment if these do not work.
 We will schedule office hours in the first week to maximize opportunities to attend.

 We will use an online discussion group on Piazza as well.
+We will enroll you.
+The link is on the course web page.
 The intent is to have multiple venues for discussion with different styles so that all students feel comfortable participating.
 If you have a question, answer, or comment, please put it forward.
-If you're too scared, put it forward anonymously on Piazza.
+If you're too scared, you can put it forward anonymously on Piazza.
+We will try our best to answer.